grafana/plugin-tools/docusaurus/docs/how-to-guides/app-plugins/implement-rbac-in-app-plugins.md

 To set up the authorization client, start by retrieving the client secret from the plugin context of the incoming request.
 Since the client secret remains constant, you only need to initialize the authorization client once.
 This approach utilizes the client cache efficiently.

-Below is the function to obtain the authorization client:
+Use the following function to obtain the authorization client:

 ```go
 // GetAuthZClient returns an authz enforcement client configured thanks to the plugin context.